nurupo/donate/README.md

     - I receive the donation only after my GitHub Sponsors balance reaches $100 USD
 </details>

-I prefer PayPal and Bitcoin, as I receive the donations from them immediately.
+I prefer PayPal and Bitcoin over GitHub Sponsors, as I receive the donations from them immediately.
 However, feel free to donate using any method that is convenient to you, any donation is better than no donation.

-If you have read thus far -- thank you for considering making a donation!
+If you have read thus far -- thank you for considering supporting me!